 One of the reasons many people come to Finland in Winter is to see the Northern Lights, or Aurora Borealis.
 This gorgeous natural phenomenon is caused by solar activity, and results in an amazing display of light and color in the sky.
 The further north you go, the better your chances of seeing them, ideally you want to be well inside the Arctic Circle and away from any unnatural lights or pollution.
-Then, you need to have a good pile of luck on hand, patience, and of course, clear skies.
-Laurence got to see the green glow of the Northern Lights while outside Rovaniemi one evening while snowmobiling with Lapland Safaris, but we were unlucky during the rest of our trip.
+Then, you need to have luck, patience, and of course, clear skies.
+Laurence first got to see the green glow of the Northern Lights while outside Rovaniemi one evening while snowmobiling with Lapland Safaris.
 One of those clear glass igloos makes for a perfect viewing spot.

 What do you think about planning a visit to Finland in winter, what activities would you enjoy the most?
 Planning a trip to Finland or have you already visited Finland?
 As always, we love to hear your questions, comments, and tips!

 **Disclosure: We were hosted by Visit Finland and various local Finnish tourism boards during our stay which provided most of our meals, accommodation, and activities during our stay.
 However, this post only reflects our honest thoughts and opinions.**